singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

 .. code-block:: console

    $ git checkout gh-pages
-   $ ./generate.sh /tmp/my-registry
+   $ ./generate.sh
-   Registry is /tmp/my-registryGenerating docs for vsoch/salad, _library/vsoch-salad.md
+   Generating docs for vsoch/salad, _library/vsoch-salad.md

 There is also an associated workflow to run the same on your behalf.
 Note that you'll need